10 Conditions That are Commonly Misdiagnosed as Pink Eye

 9. Keratitis

-It is caused by inflammation of the cornea.
-As the symptoms are common, keratitis is often misdiagnosed as pink eye.
-But keratitis is more painful than pink eye.
+It is caused by inflammation of the cornea often due to a bacterial infection.
+As symptoms, such as discharge and inflammation, are common, keratitis is often misdiagnosed as bacterial pink eye (bacterial conjunctivitis).
+But keratitis is typically more painful than pink eye.

-Treatment: Oral antibiotics or antibiotic eye drops can help, but it is important to consult your doctor.
+Treatment: Oral antibiotics or antibiotic eye drops can help treat this bacterial infection, but it is important to consult your doctor.

 10. Glaucoma